 or

 'Copy

 Synchronize("", Percentage, BitmapPrecision)

-'Pasta
+'Paste

 '''

 The subroutine Synchronize will check if a config file with the name <scriptname>-<stepname>.cfg exists.
 If it exists it will read the Window name, instance number and the coordinates of the region that should be used for bitmap validation from the config file.
 If it does not exist it will launch the ClientGrab utility that allows you to select a Window and a region that should be used for validation.
 When you click <F7> ClientGrab will hide itself and give you five seconds to activate the Window of which you want to select a region.
 Be careful to click somewhere in the window that does not trigger events and make sure the mouse does not hover over something that causes a highlight and affects the bitmap.
-After five seconds it will return with a screenshot of that window and you can select a region for validation.
-ClientGrab will give you the possibility to shorten the window title before it is written to the .cfg file.
-The Window title is used to find the window that contains the bitmap but often the window title contains text that might change like version numbers or user names.
-As wildcards/regular expressions have not been implemented consistently throughout Nimrecorder the only currently supported option is to shorten the Window title from the right provided it stays unique.
-If you use the keyword FOCUS for the window title it will dynamically expand to the title of the window with input focus.
-This is useful in situations where the window class contains elements that might change.
+After five seconds it will return with a screenshot of that window and you can select a region for validation using <F8>.
 ClientGrab will generate the config file and the script will continue after you close the ClientGrab utility.
 The subroutine Synchronize will then check if a bitmap file with the name <scriptname>-<stepname>.bmp exists.
-If not it will wait Stabilize seconds before taking a screenshot of the region you want to use for validation, store it in a bitmap file <scriptname>-<stepname>. bmp and continue.
-If a bitmap file with the name <scriptname>-<stepname>.bmp exists it will try to find the bitmap in the Window.
+If not it will wait Stabilize seconds before taking a screenshot of the region you want to use for validation, store it in a bitmap file <scriptname>-<stepname>.bmp and continue.
+If a bitmap file with the name <scriptname>-<stepname>. bmp exists it will try to find the bitmap in the Window.
 Where it finds it depends on the second argument to Synchronize: if equal to E2E_CONV_ANYWHERE it will try to find the bitmap anywhere in the Window, if equal to E2E_CONV_EXACT it will try to find the bitmap at the same location it was captured at and if equal to a number greater than or equal to 100 it will enlarge the area to find the bitmap by that percentage, so 100 is the same as E2E_CONV_EXACT.
 The BitmapPrecision specifies how the bitmap should match: 100 means an exact match, lower than 100 means a 'fuzzy' match and this is often needed in Citrix sessions.
-However, a value lower than 100 makes searching for the bitmap using E2E_CONV_ANYWHERE VERY slow, so you are strongly advised to use either E2E_CONV_EXACT or a value slightly larger than 100 for Percentage in that case.
+However, a value lower than 100 makes searching for the bitmap using E2E_CONV_ANYWHERE VERY slow, so you are strongly advised to use either E2E CONV EXACT or a value slightly larger than 100 for Percentage in that case.
 Note that it is not documented what 'fuzzy' means: depending on the bitmap a value of 99 can already cause the 'wrong' area to be selected, and the bitmap seems always to be 'found' if the value is below 90, so if 100 does not work it requires some trial and error to find a value that 'works'.
 I have filed an enhancement request to return the coordinates of the area where it 'found' the bitmap, so that you can decide if it is 'too far off'.